Northwest heat wave targeted vulnerable, tested climate prep

 Most of the Oregon deaths occurred in Multnomah County, home to Portland, where the average victim was white, lived alone and 70 years old.
 There were more heat deaths in Portland in June than in the entire state over the past 20 years, authorities said.

 “We have clients who are bedbound or chairbound on their couches, and they were home in the heat until ‘home in the heat’ became a medical emergency and they were in an ambulance taking them to the hospital.
-It was a bit of a helpless feeling,” said Sorenson, who runs Store to Door.
+It was a bit of a helpless feeling,” said Sorensen, program director of Store to Door.

 The crisis also exposed gaps in planning that stymied those seeking transportation to cooler locations.

-Note: This story has been updated to correct the last name of Cassie Sorensen.